mhuntglickman/services-takehome/README.md

 ## Part 2 - Update an Existing Service

-Choose one of the existing services to add some functionality.
-Pick whichever language you're most comfortable with,n ow is not the time for heroics.
+Choose one of the existing services to and add the functionality described below.
+Pick whichever language you're most comfortable with - now is not the time for heroics.
 Our team is ready and willing to discuss solutions in any of the services.

 > **Note:** Depending on how you add your new endpoint you may need to update the nginx.conf to make it accessible to the host system.